cult-of-coders/apollo/README.md

 1. Start your meteor app with DISABLE_WEBSOCKETS=true
 2. Start a minimal meteor app that only uses npm packages and copy what is inside client/index.js and adapt it properly
-3. Think about shifting your frontend part to `create-react-app`, and just copy what's inside `client`
+3. Think about shifting your frontend part to `create-react-app`, and just copy what's inside this package's `client` folder

 ## Live Data